 Photographs provide extraordinary evidence about a car crash.
 You should try to take pictures of your injuries, the damage to your vehicle, and the general scene where the accident occurred.
 You may send pictures of your car to your insurance company to help an insurance adjuster determine how much compensation you need for your damages.

 You should notify your insurance company that you have been in an accident as quickly as possible.
 You need to cooperate with them and tell them the truth about what happened in the crash and how severe your injuries are.
 It is imperative that you explain the accident as clearly and truthfully as possible.
 If an insurance company learns that you lied to them about an accident, your insurance may be revoked, and you will be forced to pay for the damages of the accident on your own.

 8. Get an evaluation of your property damage

-Once you obtain your insurance evaluation of the cost of compensation, you may feel that the value is too small.
+Once you obtain your insurance evaluation of the repair costs and compensation amount, you may feel that the value is too small.
 You should then get two other estimates or replacement quotes.
-If the new estimates are far off from your insurance estimate, you should voice your concern.
-If you and your insurance can not agree on the value of the damage, you may need to seek mediation or consult a car accident attorney.
+If the new estimates are far off from your insurance company’s estimate, you should voice your concern.
+If you and your insurance can not agree on the value of the damage, you may need to seek mediation or consult a Conyers car accident attorney at MG Law.

 9. Call a Car Accident Attorney